breachlabs/astar/README.md

 # A* search algorithm for Python

-A generic implementation of the A* search algoritm in Python
+A generic implementation of the A* search algorithm in Python

 ## Usage example: Maze